 - During the iterative design & development cycle, you are implementing the future state cloud solution following guidelines and best practices by Azure.

-- Apply Cloud design patterns from the catalog on Azure architectue center.
+- Apply Cloud design patterns from the catalog on Azure architecture center.
 Click here to access cloud design patterns such as Anti-Corruption Layer, Bulkhead, Cache-aside, CQRS, Circuit Breaker, Strangler Fig, etc.

-- Azure architecture center provides solution ideas for different technology landscape organized into categories such as AI & Machine Learning, Blockchain, Internet of Things, DevOps, Hybrid and Multicloud, etc.
+- Azure architecture center provides solution ideas for different technology landscapes organized into categories such as AI & Machine Learning, Blockchain, Internet of Things, DevOps, Hybrid and Multicloud, etc.

-- There are also code examples and artifacts available in Azure Architecture GitHub repository.
+- There are also code examples and artifacts available in the Azure Architecture GitHub repository.